nuxt-modules/robots/README.md

 If you need programmatic control, you can configure the module using nuxt.config with the following options:
 - `disallow` - An array of paths to disallow for `*`
 - `allow` - An array of paths to allow for `*`
-- `stacks` - A stack of objects to provide granular control (see below)
+- `groups` - A stack of objects to provide granular control (see below)

 ```ts
 export default defineNuxtConfig({